 Establishing a Vendor in the RHW System: If the service provider, customer, or individual is not already established as a provider, TWC-VR staff send the TWC Substitute W9 and Direct Deposit Form (VR1020) with instructions to the potential vendor for its completion, to gather information required to establish the provider as a vendor with the State of Texas.
 For maintenance payments to customers, customer information must be entered into RHW as a vendor when a single maintenance payment will equal or exceed $400.
 TWC-VR staff provides customers with the Customer or Parent/Guardian Information and Direct Deposit Form (VR1021) with the instructions; and the customer (or parent or guardian) returns the completed form to the TWC-VR staff member.
 TWC-VR RHW Provider Services act as a clearinghouse for RHW vendor-related information and requests and will route all forms or inquiries to the appropriate office.

 Service Authorization: Prior to the creation of a service record, the VR Counselor must document the need for and type of purchase in a service justification case note (if prior to an IPE or potentially eligible), Trial Work Plan (TWP), TWP amendment, an IPE, or an IPE amendment.
-When the initial SA is generated, TWC-VR staff must include a copy in the customer's virtual case file and the issuer must sign the SA.
-If the SA is changed while it is still open, the revised SA must be printed, signed, and also filed in the customer's virtual case file.
-A signed copy of the revised SA must also be sent to the provider.
+When the initial SA is generated, TWC-VR staff must include a copy in the customer's virtual case file.
+If the SA is changed while it is still open, the revised SA must be filed in the customer's virtual case file.
+A copy of the revised SA must also be sent to the provider.

 Competitive Bids: Bids must be documented in a purchasing case note as cost comparisons in a RHW case note and must include the following: